S/N Korean Humanities

 Authors publishing in S/N Korean Humanities will be asked to sign a Copyright Form.
 Signing the form indicates that the authors have obtained permission to use any copyrighted or previously published material.
 Authors are responsible for obtaining permissions from copyright holders for reproducing illustrations, tables, figures, or lengthy quotations previously published elsewhere.
 Add acknowledgments in the Acknowledgments section at the end of the text.
 Credit sources of photographs or figures in the accompanying captions.

 Grazer, Brian, and Charles Fishman.
 2015.
 A Curious Mind: The Secret to a Bigger Life.
-New York: Simon & Schuster.
+New York: Simon and Schuster.

 Lahiri, Jhumpa.
 2016.
 In Other Words.
 Translated by Ann Goldstein.
 New York: Alfred A. Knopf.

 An, Sŏnghŭi.
 1959.
 Koreiskii tanets [Korean dance].
 Moscow: Iskusstvo.

 June, Graham.
 2017.
 “The Food Culture of North and South Koreans.”
 Paper presented the 6th World Conference of Humanities for Unification, Konkuk University, Seoul, October 13–14.

 Borel, Brooke.
 2016.
 The Chicago Guide to Fact-Checking.
 Chicago: University of Chicago Press.
 ProQuest Ebrary.

 Kakutani, Michiko.
 2016.
 “Friendship Takes a Path That Diverges.”
 Review of Swing Time, by Zadie Smith.
 New York Times, November 7, 2016.

 Schuman, Howard, and Jacquline Scott.
 1987.
 “Problems in the Use of Survey Questions to Measure Public Opinion.”
 Science 236: 957–959.